minio/minio-iam-testing/openid/README.md

-# Setup dex IDP with LDAP connector
+# Setup

-The container image runs Dex as the OpenID provider with user data from an OpenLDAP server.

-See the Makefile to start the Dex and OpenLDAP containers.
+To try out OpenID based IDP with MinIO we need the following:

+1. One or more OpenID based IDP providers - here we setup two Dex IDP services.
+Each of these IDPs use the same OpenLDAP based backend, and so will share the same set of users.
+2. MinIO running and configured with each of these IDPs

 ## Run MinIO locally with a single OpenID provider